 To setup an alternate voice mail greeting for use while you're out of the office for an extended period of time or on vacation, follow the steps below:

 Make Calls from the Corporate Directory

 Make a Long Distance Call

-In order to place a long distance call you will need a long distance authorization code.
-If you have not been assigned a long distance authorization code, please complete the Add Services Request form to request one.
+In order to place a long distance call you will need to request a long distance authorization code.

 Muting/Un-muting a Call